jakluk/jdftools/README.md

 ## Final notes

+IDs may not be consistent across data updates, because they are being generated during run and I have no access to the central database.
 Current priority is to parse and merge all the files.
 Then I may focus on refactoring and creating some other tools.
 Also, the software works only with bus data, since parseable timetables for any other means of transport aren't currently available.